MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/system/system-isnullguid-method.md

 ## Remarks

-A Guid is a 16-byte binary data type that can be logically grouped into the following subgroups: 4byte-2byte-2byte-2byte-6byte.
+A GUID is a 16-byte binary data type that can be logically grouped into the following subgroups: 4byte-2byte-2byte-2byte-6byte.

-The Guid data type is useful when you want to uniquely identify data so that it can be exchanged with external applications.
-For example, if you want to transfer an item catalog to an external application, you add a Guid field to the record in the table and use it as the primary reference when you communicate with the external application.
+The GUID data type is useful when you want to uniquely identify data so that it can be exchanged with external applications.
+For example, if you want to transfer an item catalog to an external application, you add a GUID field to the record in the table and use it as the primary reference when you communicate with the external application.

 ## Example

-The following example initializes two variables named validGuid and nullGuid.
-The validGuid variable is assigned a valid Guid value, and the nullGuid variable is assigned a null GUID that consists of only zeros.
-The IsNullGuid method determines whether the Guid that is contained in the *validGuid* variable is null.
-In this case, the Guid validGuid is not null so a message that states that the Guid is not null is displayed and the value is displayed.
-The method then checks the *nullGuid* parameter.
-This time, a message that states that the Guid is null is displayed because the Guid is a null Guid that consists of only zeros.
+The following example initializes two variables named `validGuid` and `nullGuid`.
+The `validGuid` variable is assigned a valid GUID value, and the `nullGuid` variable is assigned a null GUID that consists of only zeros.
+The `IsNullGuid` method determines whether the GUID that's contained in the `validGuid` variable is null.
+In this case, the GUID `validGuid` isn't null so a message that states that the GUID isn't null is displayed and the value is displayed.
+The method then checks the `nullGuid` parameter.
+This time, a message that states that the GUID is null, is displayed because the GUID is a null GUID that consists of only zeros.

 ```al
 var